-The intended audience of this document are District Maintenance & Fleet Division (DMF) certified pesticide applicators (Applicators).
+The intended audience of this document are District Maintenance & Fleet Division (DMF) certified pesticide applicators, TAMS and GM's.
 The objective is to improve on and clarify the process of pesticide application that is regularly performed statewide.
-Additionally, this SOP will serve as a resource for VTrans Construction and Aviation staff, VTrans Contractors, or any other Vermont certified applicator expressly authorized to make applications by the VTrans DMF
+Additionally, this SOP will serve as a resource for VTrans Construction and Aviation staff, VTrans Contractors, or any other Vermont certified applicator expressly authorized to make applications by the

-Pesticide Program Administrator (Program Administrator) in State Rights-of-Way (ROW) or non-ROW landholdings for activities covered under the AAF&M Permit.
+VTrans DMF Pesticide Program Administrator (Program Administrator) in State Rights-of-Way (ROW) or non-ROW landholdings for activities covered under the AAF&M Permit.